AreYouRlyScared/pterodactyldocs/docs/community/config/eggs/creating_a_custom_egg.md

+---
+id: creating_a_custom_egg
+title: Creating a Custom Egg
-# Creating a Custom Egg
+sidebar_label: Creating a Custom Egg
+---
 :::caution
 You should not edit existing services or options that ship with the Panel.
 Each upgrade we push can make minor changes to these, and you'll lose any changes you've made.